Roblox-Thot/Dex/README.md

 - Settings menu
 - Tabs in script viewer

+## What is not Included
+Certain features and extensions are private and are reserved for agency use.
+These are not included in the public release of Dex
+- Binary SaveInstance Module
+- Client <-> Server Bridge
+- Secret Service Panel (Executor + Output Viewer)
+- Datastore Editor
+- 3D Model Viewer

-## Server
+## Community Server
-If you would like to find more information (such as outdated docs), or talk to others interested in this script, you may join the server:<br>https://discord.io/zinnia<br>
+If you would like to find more information (such as outdated docs), or talk to others interested in this script, you may join the server:<br>https://discord.gg/jnXFq2VBgU<br>
 Note that very limited to no support will be provided.